natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_args_types.rst

 When a function is called the arguments can be passed in two ways:

-* as **positional** - passed in the same order in which they are defined at the creation of the function.
+* as **positional** - passed in the same order in which they are defined at creation of function.
 That is, the order of argument transfer determines what value each argument will get.
-* as **keyword** - passed with the argument name and its value.
-In such a case, the arguments can be stated in any order as their name is clearly indicated.
+* as **keyword** - passed with argument name and its value.
+In such a case, arguments can be stated in any order as their name is clearly indicated.

 Positional and keyword arguments can be mixed when calling a function.
 That is, it is possible to use both methods when passing arguments of the same function.
 In this process, Positional arguments must be indicated before keyword arguments.

-Look at the different ways to pass arguments using check_passwd (func_check_check_passwd_optional_param.py file):
+Look at different ways to pass arguments using check_passwd (func_check_check_passwd_optional_param.py file):

 .. code:: python